ExMember/exmember.github.io/_drafts/what_are_specifications.md

 ## Implicit specifications

-"Yeah, we know the software is doing, but it's not like we have any actual specification document."
+"Yeah, we know what the software is doing, but it's not like we have any actual specification document."

 "You have implicit specifications."